ajkirwan1/Adam-Kirwan-Lift-Project/README.md

 currently in the lift.
 9) Journey Completed by: the IDs of employees who have arrived at their destination; 10) No. of Employees in Lift: the number of employees currently in the lift.

 The program operates on the basis given in the initial proposal outlined at stage 1.
-This is now summerised below.
+This is now summarised below.

 1) At any one time the lift moves in an upwards or downwards trajectory.
 2) If the lift's trajectory is upwards, it will prioritise handling requests made to and from floors above its current location in numerical order.
 3) If the lift's trajectory is downwards, it will prioritise handling requests made to and from floors below its current location in reverse numerical order.
-4) The above is acheived by partitioning requests into one of two lists, the choice of which is dependent on the position of the request relative to the lift's location.
+4) The above is achieved by partitioning requests into one of two lists, the choice of which is dependent on the position of the request relative to the lift's location.
 6) Requests made above the lift's location are placed into a moving-up list.
 Requests made below the lift's location are placed into a moving-down list.
 7) If the lift's trajectory is up, the moving-up list is used to handle requests.
 If the lift's trajectory is down, the moving-up list is used to handle requests.